whitesgr03/helog/README.md

 # HeLog

-This project is a personal blog website, for the author to write, edit and publish posts.
+This project is a personal blog website, the author’s daily stories